atosorigin/grafana-weathermap-panel/docs/EN/demo/tutorial2.md

 You have to save and reload the page.

-## Define an coordinate mode region with image
+## Define a coordinate mode region with image

 ### Add an image in a region

-The creation of a region in an SVG image is done from the `Coordinates space`, `region` and `Add coordinate space` menu.
+The creation of a region in an SVG image is done from the `Coordinates space`, `region`, and `Add coordinate space` menu.

 ![step 02](../../screenshots/demo/tutorial2/CoordinateMode.png)